MarkWieczorek/mapmanager/_posts/2015-04-18-simple-stack-db.md

 - Posts
 ---

-This describes a workflow for annotating 3D points in a single stack.
+This describes a workflow for annotating 3D points in a **single timepoint**.
 Please see [making a map][3] to collect a sequence of stacks into a timeseries map.

 ####1.
 Open and initialize Map Manager

 - Open Map Manager in Igor Pro (double-click the Map Manager.ipf file).
 - Click in the Igor Pro command window to compile (the command window is titled 'Untitled').
-- <b>Important:</b> Initialize Map Manager using menu 'bStack -> Load User' and select <b>'yunju_branch_points.txt'</b>
+- Initialize Map Manager by selecting the main menu 'MapManager - Stack Browser'.
     This will open the [Stack Browser][2] window

 ####2.
 Load a stack